Benue Assembly amends Benue grazing law, provides stiffer penalties

 He stated that a second time offender would be liable to N1million fine with appropriate prison term, stressing, “the new law provides various fines for confiscated livestock including N50,000 fine per cow, N10,000 per pig, N5,000 per goat and N1,000 for poultry bird.”

-He appealed to the House to pass the amended bill to discourage open grazing in the state and willful disobedience and disregard of the 2017 law.
+He appealed to the House to pass the amended bill to discourage open grazing in the state and wilful disobedience and disregard of the 2017 law.

 After deliberating on the report, the Speaker of the House, Mr. Titus Uba invited the Clerk of the House to read the bill for the third time after which the House passed the bill into law.